John Sexton: Personal life

 Sexton's marriage to author Kathleen B. Jones, whom he met while a debate coach at St. Brendan's High School, was annulled after five years.
 Jones described the marriage as a "storybook romance" between a "young debate coach" and an "even younger star debater" in her non-fiction book Living Between Danger and Love.

 He met Lisa E. Goldberg, who became his wife in 1976, while they were both students at Harvard Law School.
-Ms. Goldberg, who became president of the Charles H. Revson Foundation, died suddenly of a brain aneurysm on January 21, 2007 at age 54.
-Sexton says that his wife was reading a piece about immortality by the cosmologist Max Tegmark when she died.
-He eulogized her at a memorial service in February 2007.
+Goldberg, who became president of the Charles H. Revson Foundation, died suddenly of a brain aneurysm on January 21, 2007, at age 54.

 Sexton's older child, Jed, is a Harvard graduate, an actor, and math teacher; in 2021, he entered law school and works on pro bono legal matters.
 He is married to Danielle DeCrette, a former administrative employee at the New York University School of Law.
 They have three daughters: Julia, Ava, and Natalie.
 Sexton's younger child is Katherine Lodgen Sexton, a graduate of Yale and the NYU School of Law.
-She is married to Matt Koons; they have one child, Ellis.
+She is married to Matt Koons; they have two children.

 Thomas Oliphant's New York Times Bestseller Praying for Gil Hodges briefly mentions that Sexton grew up as a Brooklyn Dodgers fan.
 In fact, Sexton is such a well-known baseball fan that he was an early participant in rotisserie baseball, which later became known as fantasy baseball, as a member of the Eddie Gaedel Baseball League.
 Sexton was one of a number of celebrities who reminisced about their baseball memories on the HBO special Brooklyn Dodgers - Ghosts of Flatbush.
 In July 2009, Sexton threw out the first pitch at a Washington Nationals game.
-His favorite baseball announcer is Vin Scully.
 He teaches "Baseball as a Road To God" at NYU and in 2013 wrote a book of the same name.
-He is a Roman Catholic and a fan of Gregorian chants.